tensorflow/tfjs-website/docs/guides/using-tfjs-in-node.md

 ```

 When importing TensorFlow.js from this package, the module that you get will be accelerated by the TensorFlow C binary and run on the CPU.
-TensorFlow on the CPU uses hardware acceleration like AVX to accelerate the linear algebra computation under the hood.
+TensorFlow on the CPU uses hardware acceleration to accelerate the linear algebra computation under the hood.

 This package will work on Linux, Windows, and Mac platforms where TensorFlow is supported.